 Academic integrity in students requires the pursuit of scholarly activity that is free from fraud, deception and unauthorized collaboration with other individuals.
 Students are responsible for understanding CityU's policy on academic integrity and adhering to its standards in meeting all course requirements.
-A complete copy of this policy can be found in the University Catalog in the section titled Academic Integrity Policy under Student Rights & Responsibilities.
+A complete copy of this policy can be found in the University Catalog under Student Rights and Responsibilities on the page titled Academic Integrity Policy.